Review Process FAQ

 - A study may be approved; approved with stipulated changes; disapproved; deferred; or it may be deemed exempt from continuing review.
 Back to Top

 Approval of research

-Stipulated minor changes or clarifications required prior to approval (SOP 12.2)
+Stipulated minor changes or clarifications required prior to approval (from SOPs)

 - It is common for the IRB to request some changes to the consent form or protocol prior to approval.
 These are called “stipulated changes.”